This is part 10 in a series on various studio equipment, what it does, and how to choose!

 The Impedance rating

-This is the combined resistance and reactivity that your headphones present to the amp as an electrical load.
+This refers to the combined resistance and reactance that your headphones present to an amplifier as an electrical load.

 Sensitivity